K1015/ML-Assisted-Reliable-SRAM-PUF/README.md

 2) PUF Golden responses at all temperatures and all boards: "GResp_UNO_temp_all.npy" and "GResp_UNO_Volt_all.npy" ; Zero: "GResp_temp_Zero_all_Oct14.npy" and "GResp_volt_Zero_all_Oct11.npy"

 Outputs:
-1) Corrected PUF responses using Transfer Learning at all temperatures and all boards - UNO: "CorrectedResp_XX_TransferLearning_YY.npy"
+1) Corrected PUF responses using Transfer Learning at all temperatures and all boards: "CorrectedResp_XX_TransferLearning_YY.npy"
-2) Corrected PUF responses using Continual Learning at all temperatures and all boards - UNO: "CorrectedResp_XX_ContinualLearning_YY.npy"
+2) Corrected PUF responses using Continual Learning at all temperatures and all boards: "CorrectedResp_XX_ContinualLearning_YY.npy"

+where XX is either UNO or Zero and YY is either Temp or Volt
 ## ECC implementation
 The ECC folder contains two subfolders i.e.: Soft-Decoding-UNO and Soft-Decoding-Zero, each of ECC on UNO and Zero boards respectively.